choonghyunryu/dlookr/README.md

 - output_dir
   - name of directory to generate report file.
 - title
-  - title of the report.
+  - title of report.
 - subtitle
-  - subtitle of the report.
+  - subtitle of report.
 - abstract_title
-  - abstract of the report
+  - abstract of report
 - author
-  - author of the report.
+  - author of report.
 - title_color
   - color of title.
 - subtitle_color